Chamari Athapaththu: International career

 She is known for aggressive batting in the top order.
-In the 2013 Women's Cricket World Cup, Atapattu hit a quick fifty against England women, where the Sri Lanka women won the match by one wicket.
+In the 2013 Women's Cricket World Cup, Atapattu hit 62 runs from 72 balls against England women, where the Sri Lanka women won the match by one wicket.
 Under her captaincy, Sri Lanka women won the T20I series against Pakistan Women.

 She is also the only Sri Lankan woman cricketer to score an ODI century, doing this five times in her career.
 She scored her maiden ODI century on 28 April 2011 against Ireland.
 She holds the record for scoring the most number of ODI centuries and fifties for Sri Lanka in women's cricket history.
 She also holds the record for the highest WODI score for Sri Lanka, with 178 not out.
 She has the highest ODI average for Sri Lanka in women's cricket.
 She is also the only Sri Lankan woman cricketer to score an ODI hundred as well as having scored most runs in an innings at a strike rate of over 100.
 She was the third woman cricketer in the world to be dismissed for 99 in an ODI innings.